chimay/wheel/README.md

 If you want to create another torus, let’s say `Books`, simply launch `<M-w><S-a>`, and answer `Books` to the prompt.

+What happens if you have a lot of files ?
+Let's say the `book_shelve` subdir contains dozen of books in plain text format.
+You can add all of them at once by using a glob pattern.
+Press `<M-w>*`.
+The routine will ask you to enter a glob pattern.
+In our case, it will be `book_shelve/*`.
+Then, it will ask if you want to add the files in a new circle.
+Since you already have a book circle, you can answer no. And voilà, your `Books` group contain all the files in `book_shelve`.

 ## Moving around

 ### Cycling